looker-open-source/sdk-codegen/rationale.md

 Which is **just about** as convenient as the Python pattern.

-For any othe future supported language that doesn't support default named parameters, this on-demand `Request` structure generation will be used.
+For any other future supported language that doesn't support default named parameters, this on-demand `Request` structure generation will be used.

 Wherever feasible, a consistent design across languages will be retained.